Wondering how to install the latest version of Kodi on Ubuntu and Linux Mint? You can do so easily with the official PPA provided by XBMC team.

 So what can you do to install the latest version of Kodi on Ubuntu-based Linux distributions?
 The answer is use PPA.

-Installing Kodi on Ubuntu and Linux Mint
+Installing latest Kodi version on Ubuntu and Linux Mint

 The awesome team behind Kodi has created a PPA so that you can easily install the new versions of Kodi on Ubuntu.
 This method should also work on Linux Mint, Pinguy OS, Deepin Linux, LXLE, Linux Lite, Elementary OS and other Ubuntu based Linux distributions.